Rep. Lauren Boebert wins GOP primary after switching Colorado districts; Hurd, Crank also notch wins

 Crank is a more traditional Republican, less inclined toward fiery invective and the party’s hard-right wing.

-Williams was already in hot water before the emails.
-A complaint against him with the Federal Elections Commission alleges that he used the state party email list to announce his campaign for Congress and spent party money on mailers that included an attack on Crank.
+A complaint against Williams with the Federal Elections Commission alleges that he used the state party email list to announce his campaign for Congress and spent party money on mailers that included an attack on Crank.

 The race is to fill the seat of Republican Rep. Doug Lamborn, who did not seek reelection.
 As in the 4th District, the winner of the Republican-friendly 5th District will be favored in the general election.

-Another GOP House race watched closely on the national level was the 8th District, newly minted after redistricting in 2021 and hotly contested with voters roughly split between the two major parties.
+Another GOP House race watched at the national level was the 8th District, newly minted after redistricting in 2021 and hotly contested with voters roughly split between the two major parties.

 Republican state Rep. Gabe Evans, a former police officer, defeated former state Rep. Janak Joshi, a retired physician, in the race to challenge Democratic incumbent Yadira Caraveo.
 Caraveo won the 8th District, which stretches north of Denver, by fewer than 2,000 votes in 2022.